 Which Comes First?

 A business has to have processes before it needs to worry about streamlining them.
 And it needs to have profits before worrying about cutting costs.
 The most streamlined, efficient business in the world is still bankrupt without sales.
 That’s why CRM is often the best bet for a business’s first investment.
+Marketing automation is increasingly part and parcel of CRM software.
 Generating and maintaining sales is usually what makes everything else possible.
 By helping to maximize sales figures, CRM can enable a business grow to the point that ERP becomes a necessity.

 Increased capital comes about in two ways: more sales or fewer expenses.
 Using ERP and CRM systems allows a business to pursue both of these avenues.
 The CRM system brings in more revenue through better sales figures, while the ERP system reduces overall operating expenses.
 Together, these systems can help a business pursue growth through efficiency and expansion simultaneously.
 Used separately, ERP and CRM can still be very helpful, but could potentially limit the business to a narrower avenue of growth.